Mostafa-Alfiky/QR-Code-Component/Self analysis.md

  - accessabilaty
  - writing clear comments
  - Organizing my code
+ - How change font size proportional to screen width

 # Ask why?
  - Why using postion property instead of any other property